-Register for the February 9th digital program “Hate, Undone” here.
+Register for the September 7th digital program “The Way Out” here.

 Learn more about all the programs in the series (and listen to past programs) by scrolling down.

 The Village Square is partnering with Florida Humanities to present “Unum, Democracy Reignited,” a multi-year digital series of programs exploring the past, present and future of the American idea — as it exists on paper, in the hearts of our people, and as it manifests (or sometimes fails to manifest) in our lives.
 With each new season, we’ll bring you a series of digital programs from important thinkers that both capture the Zeitgeist of America’s public conversation and seek to transform and transcend it — toward a more perfect union.